PageSpeed Insights vs WebPageTest: When to Use Each (2026)

 2. Open WPT.
 Run a test with the closest device/location to your audience.
 Enable filmstrip and capture waterfalls.

-3. Fix order & priority: set correct resource priorities (preload hero image & fonts), inline critical CSS, defer non-critical JS, and compress/resize hero media.
+3. Fix order & priority: set the correct resource priorities (preload the hero image & fonts), inline critical CSS, defer non-critical JS, and compress/resize the hero media.
 Aim for your LCP element to be renderable ASAP.

 4. Trim main-thread work: break up long tasks (<50ms chunks), lazy-hydrate components, and delay 3rd-party tags until interaction to improve INP.

-5. Eliminate layout shifts: reserve static space for images/ads/embeds, set width/height attributes, and use font preloading with font-display to avoid CLS.
+5. Eliminate layout shifts: reserve static space for images/ads/embeds, set width/height attributes, and preload fonts with font-display to avoid CLS.

 6. Re-test in WPT to validate render/TTFB/LCP timing improvements; then re-test PSI to confirm a Field pass.